 Yes, Romania has a seaside and there is a place for anyone.
 No matter how snobbish you are (hopefully you are not), you will find something to enjoy.
 But once you get used to a place, it’s hard to change your perception and habits and not go there anymore.
 Yes, I’m stuck in my memories.

-I visited Vama Veche for the first time when I was 17 (that was over ten years ago), and I crashed at a friend’s tent.
+I visited Vama Veche for the first time when I was 17 (that was over ten years ago), and I crashed into a friend’s tent.
 Lots of Vama Veche stories and years later, here I am today, writing about my most recent experience there.

-The Vama Veche village
+Vama Veche, the village

 Firstly, I have to mention we are talking about a village on the seaside.
 A small one!
 It’s a walking distance to the Bulgarian border.
 The name “Vama Veche” means “the old customs”.
 Because it’s near the border, I guess.